Greetings and salutations!

 BRING INSTRUMENTS, PROTEST SIGNS, YOUR VOICES, AND TESTIFY!

-WE WILL ENGAGE IN THE PEOPLE'S MIC TO STAND IN SOLIDARITY WITH THE
+WE WILL ENGAGE IN THE PEOPLE'S MIC TO STAND IN SOLIDARITY WITH T

 SATURDAY 2/11